Are Targeted Data Poisoning Attacks as Effective as We Think?: Limitations and Future Works

+\paragraph{Limitations.} As shown in our experiments, our metrics may occasionally yield inaccurate predictions of poisoning difficulty, indicating room for improvement.
+In particular, on more complex datasets such as TinyImageNet, both \CPA and \XPA become significantly less predictive.
+We hypothesize that this is due to increased class diversity and weaker feature separability, which lead to less stable prediction dynamics during clean training.
+This suggests that prediction-dynamics-based metrics may be less reliable in high-complexity regimes.

-\paragraph{Future Works.} Several potential future directions emerge from our work: (1) Data-centric defenses that optimize test samples to defend against targeted data poisoning attacks.
-For example, defenders might apply carefully crafted adversarial noise to test data, similar to techniques used in adversarial examples; (2) While we make initial attempts to extend our discussion to diffusion models in \Cref{app:diffusion}, future work could explore how these vulnerability insights inform the development of more robust LLMs against targeted data poisoning attacks.
-Moreover, developing universal quantitative metrics for assessing poisoning difficulty across different model types is a crucial future step.
+\paragraph{Future Works.} Several potential future directions emerge from our work: (1) Data-centric defenses that optimize test samples to defend against targeted data poisoning attacks — for example, defenders might apply carefully crafted adversarial noise to test data, similar to techniques used in adversarial examples; (2) Extending the framework to larger-scale and more complex settings, including foundation models and generative models (see Appendix~\ref{app:diffusion} for an initial exploration), and developing universal quantitative metrics for assessing poisoning difficulty across different model types.